silentlamb/skoczek/README.md

 # Skoczek

-Command line utility to manage the interesting paths in the filesystem.
+Command line utility to bookmark interesting paths in filesystems.
 The tool allows to assign a short name (alias) to the path, and query for paths using aliases.

 This tool is made to be used with shell aliases/functions.
 In this repository I've added proper files to support `fish` shell.